Rome dela Rosa: Season-by-season averages

+College

 Personal life

 Dela Rosa is the son of former PBA player Romy dela Rosa, who played in ten seasons with Shell, Sta.
-Lucia, and the Negros Slashers in the defunct MBA, and the nephew of Ruben dela Rosa, also a PBA and MBA player, who was a teammate of current Alaska coach Alex Compton during his time with the Manila Metrostars.
+Lucia, and the Negros Slashers in the defunct MBA.
+He is also the nephew of Ruben dela Rosa, also a PBA and MBA player, who was a teammate of former Alaska coach Alex Compton during his time with the Manila Metrostars.
+His younger brother Ry was drafted by Magnolia during the Season 49 draft.